scholarslab/nl-test-Plugin/README.md

-# NeatlineExpansions
+# NeatlinePlugin

-A testing harness for Neatline's record expansion system.
+A test harness for Neatline's sub-plugin system.